raymondwcs/ibmcloud/README.md

 ```
 bx cf push -m 64m rs202009011306
 ```
-It takes 2 to 3 minutes to upload for your.
+It takes 2 to 3 minutes to upload for your app.
 If things go well, you will see the following messages.
 ```
 Waiting for app to start...